xfqbuaa/CarND-Semantic-Segmentation/README.md

 ---------|--------------
 ![](/images/origin_um_000017.png) | ![](/images/fcn_um_000017.png)

-* These functions `load_vgg`, `layers`, `optimize` and `train_nn` have been implemented.
+* Implemented these functions `load_vgg`, `layers`, `optimize` and `train_nn`.
-* The loss of FCN has been printed during training process.
+* Printed the loss of FCN during training process.
-* On average, the model decreases loss over time.
+* The model loss decreases over time on average.
-* The number of epoch and batch size are set to a reasonable number.
+* Set the number of epoch and batch size to a reasonable number.
-* The project labels most pixels of roads close to the best solution.
+* The project labelled most pixels of roads close to the best solution.

 Most of time has been spent on AWS and development enviroment.
-There are still a lot of potential space and possibilities to optimize and expand FCN model usage.
+There are still a lot of space to optimize.

 There are some poor sample images shown below also.